sheikhfahad67/react-carousel/README.md

 React carousel is an react based npm package which provides you simple multi images carousel with controlled buttons.

+# What's new

+- Packages update
+- Design improvements
+- Add more props to adjust image and arrow buttons height and width

 ## Features

 - Simple multi images carousel